|

 SWCPC 682 E1

-organized in Lubbock, Texas during the early part of the 1950s.
-It was initially made up
+Texas, during the early part of the 1950s.
+It was initially made up of

-of individuals from the University community.
-They have a liberal view of the biblical
+individuals from the University community.
+They have a liberal view of the

 Fisher County, Texas